MazenMarei/trail-bot/README.md

   - reminderTime : specify time in 24h formate to send daily message
   - dailyReminder.guild : specify the guild for the daily reminder
   - dailyReminder.channel : specify the channel for the daily reminder
+  - dailyReminder.message : specify the message you want to send daily
+  - dailyReminder.timezone : specify your timezone

   ##  - Run the bot :
    - open terminal in bot dir. and wirght `npm run start `